Zero-tw/littlelemon/README.md

-# I decided to leave te code of the fron-end and models in restaurant and the api in littlelemonAPI.
+# Introduction to Little Lemon API

+Welcome to the Little Lemon API documentation!
+This API powers the backend for a restaurant management system, providing endpoints for managing menu items, bookings, user authentication, and more.
+Below, you'll find details on how to interact with the API, including authentication requirements and example endpoints.

+## Getting Started

+### Running Unit Tests

-You can run  unittests from terminal using: python manage.py test tests/
+You can run unit tests from the terminal using the following command:
+- `python manage.py test tests/`

+### Serving Static HTML Content

-# This path can be used to check that web application serves static HTML content with images and styles.
-I also added some code to make the page fuctional.
+Use this path to verify that the web application serves static HTML content with images and styles.
+Additional functionality has been added to enhance the page usability.
-/restaurant

-You can use the following API paths for testing purposes using Insomnia or Postman clients OR just browse using your favorite browser.
-To access most endpoints, you need to authenticate using Token-based authentication

-# JDOSER endpoint, for example, to make POST request and create new user
-/api/users/

-# to login using JDOSER endpoint
-/api/auth/token/login

-# Menu items
-/api/menu-items/
-/api/menu-items/{menuItemId}/

-# Booking
-/api/booking/
-/api/booking/{bookingId}
+- `/restaurant`
+## API Documentation

+### Authentication

+Most endpoints require Token-based authentication.
+You'll need to include the token in the Authorization header as follows:
+- `Authorization: token <your_token>`

+### Endpoints

+- **User Registration**: `POST /api/users/` - No authentication required.
+  Use this endpoint to create a new user.

+- **User Login**: Use the `/api/auth/token/login` endpoint to authenticate and obtain a token.

+- **Menu Items**:
+  - List all menu items: `GET /api/menu-items/` - Authentication required.
+  - Retrieve a specific menu item: `GET /api/menu-items/<id>/` - Authentication required.
+  - Create a new menu item: `POST /api/menu-items/` - Authentication required.
+  - Delete a menu item: `DELETE /api/menu-items/<id>/` - Authentication required.

+- **Booking**:
+  - List all bookings: `GET /api/bookings/` - Authentication required.
+  - Retrieve a specific booking: `GET /api/bookings/<id>/` - Authentication required.
+  - Create a new booking: `POST /api/bookings/` - Authentication required.
+  - Delete a booking: `DELETE /api/bookings/<id>/` - Authentication required.

+Explore these endpoints using tools like Insomnia, Postman, or your favorite web browser.
+Feel free to reach out if you have any questions.